You should already have your teams registered from the Core Skills assignment. Get a new repository for the final project using the link below:

 - Note in the submission text whether you are solo or in a pair - and if in a pair, the partner's name and computing ID

 Out of 10 total point:

-- 4 pts: PDF content sufficiently explains the project that will be undertaken (1 pt each for description, "system shall" list, feature selection, and wireframe description on a 1/0.5/0 scale for good/okay/poor or missing)
+- 9 pts: PDF content sufficiently explains the project that will be undertaken (3 pt each for description, "system shall" list, and feature selection on a 3/1.5/0 scale for good/okay/poor or missing)